devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 └───────────────────────────────────────────────────────────┘
 ```

-**Good luck — and don't underestimate the small differences between similar Terraform concepts.
+**Good luck, and don't underestimate the small differences between similar Terraform concepts.
 Those are exactly where both the exam and production try to catch you.**